List of Squid Game characters: Main characters

+Central characters

 Seong Gi-hun

 Seong Gi-hun, also known as Player 456, is the main protagonist of Squid Game.
-He is portrayed by South Korean actor, businessman and model, Lee Jung-jae.
+He is portrayed by Lee Jung-jae.
 Gi-hun is a gambler down on his luck who gets recruited to play in the Squid Game, a series of deadly childhood games (including "Red Light, Green Light", "Marbles", "Tug of war" and the eponymous Squid game), for a high cash prize, which he ultimately wins.
+In the second season, he returns to the game to end it.
 Gi-hun was based on one of the childhood friends of series creator Hwang Dong-hyuk.
 Gi-hun and Cho Sang-woo were based on Hwang's own personal experiences and represented "two sides" of himself; Gi-hun shared the same aspects of being raised by an economically disadvantaged single mother in the Ssangmun district of Seoul, while Sang-woo reflected on Hwang having attended Seoul National University with high expectations from his family and neighborhood.
 Hwang said he chose to cast Lee as Gi-hun as to "destroy his charismatic image portrayed in his previous roles".